When Is the Best Time to Buy a Car?

 Dealerships regularly offer promotional discounts on holiday weekends, especially on their lineups of brand-new vehicles.
 You can usually find good deals around Memorial Day, the Fourth of July, Labor Day, Black Friday and New Year's.

-Holiday promotions are especially nice because you can compare discounts offered from multiple dealers in your area and use them to negotiate better prices.
+Holiday promotions are especially nice because you can compare discounts offered by multiple dealers in your area and use them to negotiate better prices.

-Due to limited dealership space, new models coming in means last year's model has to go.
-So if you've had your eye on a 2020 model vehicle, for instance, waiting until the 2021 model hits the lot can save you money.
+Due to limited lot space, new models coming in usually means last year's models have to go, and you may have an advantage in negotiations with a dealer who needs to move inventory quickly.
+If you've had your eye on a 2024 model, for instance, waiting until the 2025 model hits the lot can save you money.

 Many car manufacturers release their latest models in the summer months or early fall, but there's no universal time of year to look forward to.
 You'll have to keep an eye on auto news or ask your local dealership to send you updates when new models will be ready.

-While the right timing can help you save money on a car purchase, it's not the only thing to keep in mind.
-To find the right fit and save, try to do the following:
+• While the right timing can help you save money on a car purchase, it's not the only thing to keep in mind.
+As you begin the car-buying process, here are some things to keep in mind:

 • Define your budget early.
 Know how much you're willing to spend on a vehicle before you ever step foot on a dealership.
 Salespeople often try to frame the cost as a monthly payment, which they can manipulate with longer repayment terms.
 But if you're firm about your budget from the get-go and understand the terms of the sale, you can avoid overspending.

 • Do your research.
 If you're in the market for a specific model, research prices at several dealerships in your area.
-Also, look up the value of the vehicle using Kelley Blue Book or NADAguides.
+Also, look up the value of the vehicle using Kelley Blue Book, JD Power or Edmunds.
 This information can give you more negotiating power with a salesperson.

 • Save up for a down payment.
 You don't have to have a huge down payment for an auto loan, and some lenders even offer 100% financing.
 But the more money you put down on the purchase, the less you'll have to borrow.
 A larger down payment can also help you score a lower interest rate.